Owl-Boy/cmi-haskell-assignment-submissions/README.md

 Name your solution file `username.<assignment-num>.hs`, add to the corresponding folder.

 Push project files atleast 3 days after the submission date.
+A folder with the name of the assignment will be created 3 days after the submission date, add your files to that folder.